poier/PreView/README.md

 The default settings should be fine to reproduce the results from the paper, however.

+#### Training/Testing speed
+In our case, loading of the data is the bottleneck.
+Hence, it's very beneficial if the data is stored on a disk with fast access times (e.g., SSD).
+Several workers are concurrently loading (and pre-processing) data samples.
+The number of workers can be changed by adjusting `args.num_loader_workers` in `config/config.py`.

+#### Faster training/testing on NYU dataset
+We use binary files to speed up training/testing for the NYU dataset.
+The binary files can be loaded faster, which will usually yield a significant speed up for training and testing.
+To make use of the binary files, you need to set `args_data.use_pickled_cache = True` in `config/config_data_nyu.py`.
+Additionally, it's probably the best/easiest to remove the `WeightedRandomSampler` for a single epoch the first time you use the binary cache files.
+This is to ensure that the files will be written properly.
+To do so, e.g., just comment out the `sampler` keyword argument at the creation of the `DataLoader` in `data/LoaderFactory.py`, train for one epoch (e.g., using command-line parameter `--epoch 1`), and uncomment the `sampler` again.
+Currently, the `sampler` creation can be found in the lines 97-99 of `data/LoaderFactory.py`.
+(And/Or use only a single worker to load the data using `args.num_loader_workers` in `config/config.py`.)

 #### Train with adversarial loss
 For training with the additional adversarial loss just change the training type using the corresponding command-line parameter.